natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/V.G.33C-1.md

 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->

+The aircraft flies well, as would be expected of a light fighter.
+Although its rate of climb is not the best, it is fast and retains energy well, allowing it to be used as a successful energy fighter.
+It has a good enough turn time, although it's not good enough to compete with the British and Japanese fighters at the BR.
+It is usually fast enough to outturn common foes such as Fw-190s and Bf109s.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics
 ! colspan="2" | Max Speed<br>(km/h at 4,500 m)